Assam is the largest producer of tea in India.

 India is one of the largest producers of tea in the world, second only to China.
-India recorded a total production of 1233.14 million Kilograms of tea in the year 2015-16.
-Although approximately 75% to 80% of the tea produce is consumed within the country, India has been a major exporter of tea and has registered an export figure of 232.92 million Kilograms in the year 2015-16.
-Assam Tea, Darjeeling Tea, Kangra Tea and Nilgiri Tea are registered as Geographical Indications which means these names can be used exclusively by tea producers of the respective areas.
+India recorded a total production of 1233.14 million kilograms of tea in the year 2015-16.
+Although approximately 75% to 80% of the tea produced is consumed within the country, India has been a major exporter of tea.
+India had registered an export figure of 232.92 million Kilograms in the year 2015-16.
+Assam Tea, Darjeeling Tea, Kangra Tea, and Nilgiri Tea are registered as Geographical Indications which means these names can be used exclusively by tea producers of the respective areas.

-Approximately 52% of the total tea produced in India comes from the state of Assam.
-The state registered 652.95 million kilograms of tea production in the year 2015-16.
-Lakhimpur, Kamrup, Goalpara, Sivasagar, Cachar, Nagaon and Derang districts of the state are major producers of tea.
+Approximately 52% of the total tea produced in India comes from the State of Assam.
+The State registered 652.95 million kilograms of tea production in the year 2015-16.
+Lakhimpur, Kamrup, Goalpara, Sivasagar, Cachar, Nagaon, and Derang districts of the State are the principal producers of tea.

-Other tea producing states are Himachal Pradesh, Karnataka and the states of North East.
-However, the combined production of these other states was a mere 32.37 million kilograms of tea in the year 2015-16.
+Other tea-producing states are Himachal Pradesh, Karnataka, and the States of North East.
+However, the combined production of the other States was a mere 32.37 million kilograms of tea in the year 2015-16.